jaystack/functionly-doc/wiki/decorators.md

 ## result
 The `result` decorator can resolve the previous middleware result.
-For example, if you use it within [PostHook]() middleware you can transform the FunctionalService response
+For example, if you use it within [[PostHook|classes#posthook]]middleware you can transform the FunctionalService response

 ### Example
 ```js